emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 (and don't want to mess with the existing buildsystem), and functions might be implemented later on, say in --pre-js, so you may want to build with -s WARN_ON_UNDEFINED_SYMBOLS=0 to disable the warnings if they annoy you.
 See also ERROR_ON_UNDEFINED_SYMBOLS.

-Any undefined symbols that are listed in- EXPORTED_FUNCTIONS will also be reported.
+Note: This does not effect symbols that are explictly exported (e.g. via EXPORTED_FUNCTIONS).

 .. _error_on_undefined_symbols: